zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/applying-machine-learning/applying-machine-learning.md

 - Name of the output table - this gets created automatically by the procedure so just needs a name of table that doesn't exist

-**NOTE:**  The input table contains the column `CUSTOMER_ID` to make the data easier to validate once we get a final result.
+> **Note:**  The input table contains the column `CUSTOMER_ID` to make the data easier to validate once we get a final result.
 However, under normal circumstances this column would not be included as an input to the machine learning model, since every row is unique.
 Fortunately, the machine learning features in Autonomous Data Warehouse are smart enough to automatically ignore these types of columns and focus on the other more "interesting" columns.

 1. Now that we understand the required inputs, let's run the model: